 Allocations to local versus national campaigns vary depending on the segment and type of restaurant.
 Pizza, sandwich/burger, and fast-casual chains tend to reach consumers through local marketing.
 In contrast, casual dining, family dining, and coffee/bakery budgets mostly go toward national programs.

 MarTech is the convergence of marketing and technology.
-Marketing budgets in this area increased seven percentage points between 2017 and 2018, showing that CMOs are devoting more resources to ensure that the brand is reflected at every touch point — including digital ones.
+Marketing budgets in this area increased seven percentage points between 2017 and 2018, showing that CMOs are devoting more resources to ensure that the brand is reflected at every touch point — including digital channels.
 Though most restaurant chains are developing digital initiatives, many are not yet taking full advantage of the potential gains of modernizing their marketing efforts.

 This is effectively paying affiliates to send customers to your business (via referrals, purchases, etc.).
 Affiliates typically get 5-15% of revenue from the sales they generate.
 Affiliate marketing allows the company to get to a broader audience with a performance-based spend.
 Affiliates can improve the company’s reputation (“reputation by association”).